flimflam-austin/hugo-cms-test/content/quick_reads/20200114-afghanistan-2020/index.md

       his wife and four children.
 Villalon survived by his parents.
     _key: 1c038390eafc
   - order: 3
+    useCheckmark: false
     body: >-
       ## Something To Consider

-      > “The Taliban has publicly stated its goals of the so-called ‘peace talks’ is the **complete withdrawal of US forces** and the re-establishment of the Islamic Emirate of Afghanistan, the official name of the Taliban’s government.”
+      > “The Taliban has publicly stated its goals of the so-called ‘peace talks’ is the**complete withdrawal of US forces** and the re-establishment of the Islamic Emirate of Afghanistan, the official name of the Taliban’s government.”

       Bill Roggio, Long War Journal editor.
 Reports have indicated peace talks were set to resume between the U.S. & Taliban this week overseas.
     _key: 09650bd71225
   - order: 4
+    useCheckmark: false
     body: >-
       ## Why This Matters